DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

            Allowed scopes: global, local, ore
            Function: Relevant for texture generation.
 Changes the threshold for differentiating between rock-pixels and ore-pixels on the ore texture.
+     - experimentalGenerator
+            Type: boolean
+            Required: no
+            Default: false
+            Allowed scopes: global, local, ore
+            Function: Enables a new, experimental method of generating compact ores.
+This fixes the long-standing problem that some ores near chunk boundaries can't generate as compact ores.
+This also allows for and automatically enables retrogen of compact ores.
+                      Warning: Switching from the stable to the experimental generator in an existing world will lead to generation of additional compact ores in all already generated chunks.
      - oreTexture
            Type: resource location
            Required: no